 Another shrine that features in the ancient chronicles is nearby Hinomisaki-jinja, a few kilometers up the coastline from Izumo Taisha near the tallest lighthouse in East Asia.

-This highly pictureseque shrine very close to the sea, is the twin to Ise-jingu Shrine, and dedicated to the same sun goddess, Amaterasunomikami.
+This highly picturesque shrine very close to the sea is the twin to Ise-jingu Shrine and dedicated to the same sun goddess, Amaterasunomikami.
 Where Ise protects Japan during the daytime, Hinomisaki protects Japan during the hours of darkness.

 Many dramatic archeological discoveries suggest that the essence of the Izumo myths is based on reality.
 At Kojindani, a small valley near Shinjiko, a staggering 358 bronze swords were unearthed, and the largest ever cache of ritual bronze bells was found at Kamo-Iwakura, testifying to the importance and power of the ancient people of Izumo.
 These may be seen in the museum next to the Izumo Taisha.

 The Shimane Museum of Ancient Izumo, a huge, modern museum next door to Izumo Taisha, has many exhibits on the history of Izumo Taisha, including models of how the shrine may have looked when it was a towering 48 meters high.
 In the hills just behind Izumo City are a cluster of burial mounds of the 3rd-century rulers of the region.
 At the Yayoinomori Museum next door, you can learn all about this period.

 It's not all shrines in Izumo.
 Gakuenji Temple, deep in the mountains behind Izumo Taisha, was once the largest monastery and temple in all of Izumo, and though few of its buildings remain, one particular structure you should visit is built into a cliff behind a waterfall.
 Getting few visitors for most of the year, in November when the maple trees turn red the place is packed with photographers.